jakeseminiano921-a11y/cloud-computing-course/reflections/cloud-concepts-reflection.md

 * **Service Model:** Software as a Service (SaaS).
 I use Google Drive purely as an end-user to store files, organize notes, and collaborate on documents.
 Google manages the entire stack, from the physical hardware to the application interface.
 * **Deployment Model:** Public Cloud.
 The infrastructure is owned by Google and shared among millions of users over the public internet.

-**2. Heroku**
+**2. Messenger**
-* **Service Model:** Platform as a Service (PaaS).
-When deploying web backends like Django applications, Heroku provides the runtime environment, databases, and necessary deployment tools.
-I only need to manage my application code, while Heroku completely handles the underlying servers, networking, and operating systems.
+* **Service Model:** Software as a Service (SaaS).
+As an end-user, I utilize Messenger to communicate and share media with others.
+Meta provides the fully functional application, and I do not have to manage any of the underlying messaging servers, databases, or network infrastructure.
 * **Deployment Model:** Public Cloud.
-Heroku operates on shared cloud infrastructure accessible to the public, even though individual application instances remain securely isolated.
+The application runs on Meta's vast, shared cloud infrastructure, which is accessible to the general public globally via the internet.

 **3. GCash**
 * **Service Model:** Software as a Service (SaaS).
 As a mobile e-wallet, it provides a complete, ready-to-use financial application.
 Users interact entirely with the UI and do not manage any underlying banking databases or server logic.